corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/host-prereq.md

 Detailed information on the Corda Vault can be found [here](../../node/operating/node-database.md).

-JDBC Connectivity to the Corda Vault is handled in the Corda Enterprise `node.conf` file in `/opt/corda`.
+JDBC Connectivity to the Corda Vault is handled in the Corda: Enterprise Edition  `node.conf` file in `/opt/corda`.
 Here are examples for each supported RDBMS.